mauricioDallOnder/Personal-Portfolio/README.md

-# # Portifólio
+# # Personal Portfolio

 <img src="https://img.shields.io/badge/build-passing-brightgreen"/>

-- Portifólio Pessoal feito em HTML e CSS e Javascript
+- Personal Portfolio made in HTML and CSS and Javascript

-## 💻 Sobre esse projeto
+## 💻 About this project
-🚀 Projeto escrito em Html CSS e Javascript desenvolvido através do figma para a apresentação do portifólio pessoal
+🚀 Project written in Html CSS and Javascript developed through figma for the presentation of the personal portfolio

-## ⚙️ Funcionalidades
+## ⚙️ Functionalities
-- Exibição do curriculo, sidebar fecha e abre ao clique do usuário,responsivo.
+- Curriculum display, sidebar closes and opens to user click, responsive.

 ## 🎨 Layout
--Para o Layout foi utilizado o figma.
+-For the layout, figma was used.

-## 🛠 Tecnologias
+## 🛠 technologies
 - HTML CSS Javascript

-## 💪 Como contribuir para o projeto
+## 💪 How to contribute to the project
-- Deixe seus comentarios de feedback para que o projeto seja melhorado.
+- Leave your feedback comments for the project to be improved.

-## 🦸 Autor
+## 🦸 Author
 -Mauricio Dall Onder